Computations

-Following Paul Levy’s Call-By-Push-Value, Effekt distinguishes between values (such as 42, true, or instances of datatypes) and computation.
+Following Paul Levy’s Call-By-Push-Value, Effekt distinguishes between values (such as 42, true, or instances of datatypes) and computations.

 • blocks (this is what we call functions),